Inspirational-Creations/Inspirational-Creations.github.io/README.md

 * The `src/pages` folder has files that define entire pages (such as the about page, or product pages).
 * The `src/content` folder has elements that are parts of pages, but not pages themselves (like the alert).
-* The `public` folder holds any images you want to reference.
+* The `public/assets` folder holds any images you want to reference.

 ## File Structure
 Any files you need to edit should be in the `.md` file format.